rauschma/imports-are-views-demo/README.md

-# Module bindings demo
+# Demo: imports are views

+In ES6 modules, imports are read-only views on exports.
+The code in this repository demonstrates that fact.

-This repo contains the following directories:
+Description of the directories:

 * `es6`: ES6 code that demonstrates that imports are views on exports.
 * `es6_for_babel`: A version of `es/` that can be transpiled by Babel.